leonardogargani/vulkan_car_simulator/README.md

   - night-time scenario
     - headlights that can be switched on/off
     - spotlight above the centre of the map
+- logging of useful information in the cli

 ## Key bindings